Visit Cox’s Neighborhood Tasting Bars

 At Cox’s Spirit Shoppe and Evergreen Liquors, the tasting experience is being elevated to match the unrivaled support of our neighborhoods and their love of all things bourbon and liquor.
 Cox’s neighborhood tasting bars allow customers to sample new and existing brands in a rotating menu that changes to meet the demands of specific regions throughout the Louisville liquor market.
 In doing so, Cox’s/Evergreen hopes to broaden the bourbon palate of its customer base, while establishing bourbon as the primary spirit in the Bluegrass State, alongside other favorite offerings such as rum and tequila.

-“We have four tasting bars throughout the company,” said Evan Grantz who works in Cox’s customer relations and sales.
-“Three of which are at our Evergreen stores and one of which is at Cox’s.”
+“We have three tasting bars throughout the company,” said Evan Grantz who works in Cox’s customer relations and sales.

 Grantz says the tasting bars are built and based upon the taste of the community that they are in.
 The tasting bar will carry brands that are popular in the neighborhood but will also work to introduce the clientele to brands they may not be familiar with.